-As part of its drive for greater efficiency, SWS has set up outsourcing framework agreements for back-office processing work to leading organisations with offshore capabilities in India (the current annual value of such business process outsourcing is approximately £14 million).
-Wipro, Tata Consultancy Services, RR Donnelly and Atkins are engaged from 2011 until at least 2015 to provide a range of services including accounting, customer correspondence, data & reporting, and asset management.
+As part of its drive for greater efficiency, SWS has set up outsourcing framework agreements for back-office processing work to leading organisations with offshore capabilities in India (the current annual value of such business process outsourcing is approximately £15 million).
+Wipro, Tata Consultancy Services, Tech Mahindra, RR Donnelly, Atkins, Mott MacDonald and Black & Veatch are engaged from 2011 until at least 2015 to provide a range of services including accounting, customer correspondence, engineering design services data & reporting, asset management, HR and IT managed services.